Non-equilibrium universality in the dynamics of dissipative cold atomic gases: Numerical results

-Signatures of the transition can also be observed in the dynamics when increasing $\lambda$ by increasing the Rabi frequency $\Omega$ [see Fig.~\ref{fig:1d2d}(a)].
-One then finds a qualitative change of the curves from an exponential decay towards $0$ (lower curves) to an exponential relaxation to a finite value (upper curves) with a characteristic bending down and up, respectively.
+We first focus on the 1D case, where we have accounted for both vdW ($\eta = 1/64$) and nearest neighbour (NN) interactions ($\eta=0$) in a system of $N=50$ atoms.
+Signatures of the transition are most effectively highlighted in the dynamics.
+By increasing $\lambda$ (e.g., by acting on the Rabi frequency $\Omega$), one encounters a qualitative change of the curves from an exponential decay towards $0$ (lower curves) to an exponential relaxation to a finite value (upper curves) with a characteristic bending down and up, respectively [see figures \ref{fig:1d2d}(a) and (d)].
 The intermediate, critical regime ($\lambda=\lambda_\mathrm{c}$) displays instead an algebraic decay in reasonable agreement with the DP one \cite{DP_Hinrichsen} ($t^{-\delta}$ with $\delta^{(1D)}=0.159$ is shown for comparison).
-We then analyze the behavior of the stationary density in Fig.~\ref{fig:1d2d}(b).
-This yields again an algebraic law close to $\lambda_\mathrm{c}$ which resembles the DP one [the expected value $\beta^{(1D)} = 0.276$ is again shown for comparison in panel (c)].
-As a further check, we have assumed scaling with the DP critical exponents \cite{DP_Hinrichsen} and plotted $t^{\delta^{(1D)}} \left<n(t)\right>$ as a function of $t|\lambda-\lambda_\mathrm{c}|^{\beta^{(1D)}/\delta^{(1D)}}$ for different values of $\lambda$ close to the critical point as an inset in panel (a).
-This shows that the curves tend to collapse, as expected in the presence of a phase transition.
+We then analyze the behaviour of the stationary density in figures \ref{fig:1d2d}(b) and (e).
+This yields again an algebraic law close to $\lambda_\mathrm{c}$ which resembles the DP one [the expected value $\beta^{(1D)} = 0.276$ is again shown for comparison in panels (c) and (f)].
+As a further check, we have assumed scaling with the DP critical exponents \cite{DP_Hinrichsen} and plotted $t^{\delta^{(1D)}} \left<n(t)\right>$ as a function of $t|\lambda-\lambda_\mathrm{c}|^{\beta^{(1D)}/\delta^{(1D)}}$ for different values of $\lambda$ close to the critical point as an inset in panels (a) and (d).
+This shows that the curves tend to collapse, as expected in the presence of a continuous phase transition.
 This collapse is not present at short times, since we have not accounted for initial slip effects, and at long times $t\gg\Delta^2/(\Omega^2\gamma)$, where the relevant processes perturbing DP become non-negligible.
+As discussed earlier, the main difference between the dynamics resulting from the two interactions (NN and vdW) is the rate of growth from a two- to a three-excitation cluster ($\uparrow\uparrow\downarrow\downarrow\downarrow \,\to \, \uparrow\uparrow\uparrow\downarrow\downarrow$) which, with our choice of $\nu = 128$, is $5$ times smaller in the vdW case.
+Correspondingly, we expect a shift in the critical point by approximately the same factor, as can be indeed observed by comparing figures \ref{fig:1d2d}(b) and \ref{fig:1d2d}(e).
+Note that the profiles of these curves are analogously stretched by the same factor, making the nearest-neighbour crossover look sharper than the vdW one.
+We have verified, however, that the two curves plotted as functions of the rescaled parameter $(\lambda - \lambda_c)/\lambda_c$ look reasonably similar.
+Moreover, as the value of $\lambda_\mathrm{c}$ is increased in the vdW case, the time at which the self-activation mechanism becomes relevant (proportional to $\nu^2 / (\lambda \Gamma)$) is shorter.
+Despite this, one can still observe a collapse of the curves in the intermediate regime as discussed above.